bwiberg/bwiberg.github.io/README.md

-## Vue.js, Vuetify.js and TypeScript template
+## My portfolio, written in TypeScript using Vue with Vuetify

 #### Build Setup